NevermindNilas/Automated-Video-Depth-Extraction/README.md

 - -height
 - -width
-- -half
-- -nt
+- -half ( use cuda half precision, increase performance for close to no quality loss, True or Falsse, set to True by default)
+- -nt ( number of threads to utilize, set to 1 by defautl)
+- -v (option to show images, True or False, set to True by default )

 Example code to run in terminal:
- > python inference.py -video -height 1280 -width 720 -half True -nt 2
+ > python inference.py -video -height 1280 -width 720 -half True -nt 2 -v False

 ## Demo